kevintruong/til/PThread/Pthreads,-Part-2:-Usage-in-Practice.md

 ----

 The above code suffers from a `race condition`
-* the value of i is changing.
+-the value of i is changing.
 The new threads start later (in the example output the last thread starts after the loop has finished).

 To overcome this race-condition,